antoinesylvia/Texas_Heat_Raceway/README.md

 - Phase 3: Potential Energy, Work Done, ForcePower, Force and G-Force.
 [Planned]
 - Phase 4: Energy Efficiency, Coefficient of Restitution, Heat Generation, Impulse & Jerk, and Terminal Velocity.
 [Planned]

-## System Integration
-- Central Server coordinates all components and maintains race state
-- Finish Gate reports to and receives instructions from Central Server
-- Start Gate manages race initiation and reports to Central Server
-- Checkpoint Gate reports to Central Server
-- Web Interface provides real-time updates and user interaction
-- Audio Manager syncs with Central Server for state-appropriate audio cues

-## Project - Setup and Deployment
-1. Clone the repository
-2. Install dependencies: `pip install -r requirements.txt`
-3. Configure `config.py` for your environment
-4. Run the central server: `python app.py`
-5. Start the finish gate script: `python finish_gate.py`
-6. Start the start gate script: `python start_gate.py`
-7. Access the web interface at `http://localhost:5000` (or configured HOST:PORT)

-#### Order of Opening Programs
-1. Central Server
-2. Finish Gate
-3. Start Gate

-This order ensures that the central server is ready to receive connections from both gates.

-#### Initialization Process (1st run and subsequent runs)
-1. Central server starts and enters the 'Initialization' state.
-2. Finish gate connects and reports its component status.
-3. Start gate connects and reports its component status.
-4. Once both gates have reported OK status, the central server transitions to the 'Ready' state.
-5. The start gate then waits for user input (button press) to begin the race.

-For subsequent runs, the reset button is used to return to the 'Initialization' state and begin this process again.

 # Key Benefits

 ## System